schiffma/distlib/README.md

 The library was primary built on Windows 10 64-bit with Visual Studio Community 2019 and tested with DB Browser for SQLite.</br>
 Smoke testing was also done on Linux Mint 19.3 "Tricia" and the latest Raspberry Pi OS on a Raspberry Pi 400.

-Compile on Windows by calling win64build_extensions_generic.bat :
+Compile on Windows by reviewing & calling win64build_extensions_generic.bat :

 `cl /EHsc /FojaroWinkler.obj /c jaroWinkler.cpp`</br>
 `cl /EHsc /Fopylcs.obj /c pylcs.cpp`</br>